rubenroo/Chatbot-versie-4/README.md

 [![IMAGE ALT TEXT HERE](https://rubenroozemond.nl/wp-content/uploads/2023/01/Screenshot-ChatGPT-v3.png)](https://www.youtube.com/watch?v=1rM-Nx0jiKE)

 # The results
-ChatGPT managed to successfully create a simple chatbot with NLTK using code in pyton.
+ChatGPT managed to successfully create a simple chatbot with NLTK using code in python.
 The code was working within seconds.

 I did add the necessary code to install NLTK myself (!pip install nltk).
 Without this code, it would not work inside binder.
 Of course, I asked ChatGPT which code was necessary for this.